Inorganic Gas Isotope Geochemistry

 - marine microplankton (foraminifera)·

-- bone and tooth enamel
+- tooth enamel

 The isotope composition of marine microfossils and bivalve shells yields information on past temperature variation, and on changes in the carbon- and water cycle.